Dani3lx/Video-Entertainment-System/phase2/README (Developer).md

 The Principles:

 1. Equitable Use
+    1. Our program is designed to be easy to use with clear and simple interactions that can be picked up easily.
 2. Flexibility in Use
+    1. So far our program only offers English translation, but with our new presenter system, we can easily implement even more languages if we have the time.
 3. Simple and Intuitive Use
+    1. Instructions are written to be short and concise, making it easy to understand regardless of our user's language skills and knowledge.
 4. Perceptible Information
+    1. Each type of text contains a different style of decoration, which was the best we can come up with for a shell based UI.
+The user can easily tell when the program sends out an error text, alert text, or request text.
+This allows our program to effectively communicate the information to the user.
 5. Tolerance for Error
+    1. Right now our program does not seem to have much tolerance for error, such as not having a confirmation alert for deleting an admin account and other potential unintended or accidental actions.
+We could have done better by implementing more safety measure for this sort of actions, such as for extra confirmation from the user or other forms of warnings.
 6. Low Physical Effort
+    1. Since we use a shell based UI, it can be tedious for the user to have to type all the time.
+We could have improved on this by creating a graphical user interface with buttons and other forms of user inputs that are much less physically demanding.
 7. Size and Space for Approach and Use
+    1. If we were to use a graphical user interface, we can implement features such as being able to adjust the contrast of the information being presented, which can allow the user to be able to use the program efficiently regardless of their viewing angle on their monitor, thus provide more options for user's posture and position.

 ## Updating and Extending the program